FAR Subcontracting: Everything You Need to Know

 As there are not really any remedies in place to address issues of noncompliance, most likely nothing would affect your existing contract, rather it would potentially affect future contracts you may wish to obtain, essentially meaning that if you are found to be in noncompliance, then you may not receive future contracts, or your business may at least be placed into something of a, “blackout period” wherein you cannot apply to or receive new contracts for a certain period of time.
 If nothing else, it can also potentially damage your professional reputation as a small business.

 If you need help with FAR subcontracting, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.